AccessibleFuture/braille/php-liblouis/README.md

 	//vars
 	$textToBeTranslated = "Hello, world!".
 	$translatedText = "";
+	$options = "any options here";

 	//calling the PHP-LibLouis Framework
+	$translatedText = returnBrailleForString($textToBeTranslated, $options);

+	//do something with the translated text
+	echo $textToBeTranslated . ' is ' . $translatedText . " in Braille ASCII.";

 ###`function returnBRFFileForString($textToTranslate, $libLouisOptions)`

 **Usage**

+	include('/path/to/PHP-LibLouis.php');

+	//vars
+	$textToBeTranslated = "Hello, world!"

 ##Interacting with the Library